-- You must avoid taking prescription or non-prescription medications (including vitamins and dietary or herbal supplements until 28 days after your dose of the study drug.
-You should talk to the study doctor before starting any new medication whilst being in the study, even if they do not need prescription. - You must not smoke or use any nicotine containing products within 48 hours prior to dosing (Day 1) and whilst you are inpatient.
-For the duration of the study, you should limit tobacco use to a maximum of 10 cigarettes per day (or the equivalent amount of tobacco or equivalent nicotine products e.g. vaping). - You must not consume any caffeine or xanthine containing products (i.e., coffee, tea, chocolate, soda) for at least 24 hours prior to admission, and whilst you are an inpatient.
-You will be asked to limit your coffee or tea consumption to a maximum of 3 cups per day, and limit xanthine-containing products such as cola and drinking chocolate to 1 litre per day, for the duration of the study. - You must not consume any alcohol for at least 48 hours prior admission (Day -1), whilst you are an inpatient and before your follow up visits.
-For the remainder of the study period, you must limit your alcohol intake to no more than 2 drinks per day (1 drink = 240mL of beer, 125mL of wine, or 25mL of spirits) until 28 days after your dose of the study drug. - You must be fasted (no food, only water) for at least 8 hours prior to your screening visit and each follow up visit.
-You must be fasted for at least 2 hours prior to dosing day.
-Study staff will remind you prior to each visit that you need to be fasted. - You must refrain from a major change to your usual exercise routine and will be asked to maintain your usual level of exercise within 4 weeks prior to screening and until 28 days after your dose of the study drug.
+- You must avoid taking prescription or non-prescription medications (including vitamins and dietary or herbal supplements) until 28 days after the last dose of the study drug.
+You should talk to the study doctor before starting any new medication whilst being in the study, even if they do not need prescription. - You must not smoke or use any nicotine containing products within 48 hours prior to each dosing day and for the duration of each inpatient stay period.
+For the duration of the study, you should limit tobacco use to a maximum of 10 cigarettes per day (or the equivalent amount of tobacco or equivalent nicotine products e.g. vaping) - You must not consume any caffeine or xanthine containing products (i.e., coffee, tea, chocolate, soda) for at least 24 hours prior to each admission, and whilst you are an inpatient.
+You will be asked to limit your coffee or tea consumption to a maximum of 3 cups per day, and limit xanthine-containing products such as cola and drinking chocolate to 1 litre per day, for the duration of the study. - You must not consume any alcohol for at least 48 hours prior to each admission, whilst you are an inpatient and before your follow up visits.
+For the remainder of the study period, you must limit your alcohol intake to no more than 2 drinks per day (1 drink = 240mL of beer, 125mL of wine, or 25mL of spirits) until 28 days after your last dose of the study drug. - You must be fasted (no food, only water) for at least 8 hours prior to your screening visit and each non-dosing day.
+You must be fasted for at least 2 hours prior to each dosing day.
+Study staff will remind you prior to each visit that you need to be fasted. - You must refrain from a major change to your usual exercise routine and will be asked to maintain your usual level of exercise within 4 weeks prior to screening and until 28 days after your last dose of the study drug.
 You must also refrain from exercising at least 48 hours before your follow up visits.